emgen-science/UCBioinformatics/README.md

 # UCBioinformatics2018
-Code I write for the UC BIOL6002C
+Code I write for my students the UC BIOL6002C class that I am a TA in